altera-fpga/altera-fpga.github.io/docs/host-attach-util/hssi_loopback/hssi_loopback.md

 to test high-speed serial interface (HSSI) cards.
 The ```hssi_loopback``` utility tests both external and internal loopbacks.
 ```hssi_loopback``` runs an external loopback test when the command line arguments include both source and destination ports.
 ```hssi_loopback``` runs an internal loopback test when command line arguments include a single port. ```hssi_loopback```
 only runs on the Intel Xeon with Arria 10 FPGA.
-You cannot run it on the Intel PAC (programmable accelerator card).
+You cannot run it on the Altera® PAC (programmable accelerator card).

 _NOTE_: The following limitations apply to the current version of hssi_loopback: